Manufacturer: | Scratch |

 without any damage other than t' forcibly removed bulkhead.

 With t' sudden decrease in velocity at t' time o' motor burnout, I am certain that very short delays--6 seconds or less--will be needed t' safely recover this rocket in t' future (barrin' any more premature separations!)
-The funnel was more than capable o' withstandin' t' stress under thrust o' an I motor.
+The funnel be more than capable o' withstandin' t' stress under thrust o' an I motor.

 Recovery: